 Venmo payment link questions

-Your Venmo payment link is venmo.com/u/YourUsername.
+Your Venmo payment link is venmo.com/YourUsername.
 Find it by opening the Venmo app, tapping your profile icon, and looking for the share or copy link option near your QR code.

 Yes.
-Add ?txn=charge&amount=35.00&note=Your+note to your Venmo link.
+Add ?txn=pay&amount=35.00&note=Your+note to your Venmo link.
 This pre-fills the amount and memo so friends just tap confirm.

 No. Venmo payment links open in any browser.
 Recipients can pay with their Venmo account or with a credit or debit card, no app download required.